No matter how long you have been in the accounting business, recruiting, maintaining and retaining clients is difficult, even with the best of them.

 - Keep a Spending Journal: Record your expenses for several months and see where your hard-earned income is going.
 This is a proven way to cool the spending jets and get on track for smarter spending.

 - Volunteer: This may sound kind of weird but hear me out.
 When you are volunteering and helping the underprivileged in your community it does three things: Makes you appreciate what you do have, gives you an opportunity to share your skills with an agency that is assisting others and, lastly, when you are volunteering you are not out spending.
 Everyone gains from helping others.

 I hope this has been a help to you.
 Get this year off to the right track by saving your hard-earned money and improving your life and others.

-If you need personal or professional financial counseling, from tax planning, to payroll to choice of Business/Financial Entity planning and many other services, A. K. Burton, PC, can meet all your private and business accounting needs.
+If you need a financial advisor for personal or professional financial counseling from tax planning, to payroll, to choice of Business/Financial Entity planning and many other services, A. K. Burton, PC, can meet all your private and business accounting needs.
 Call us at (301) 365-1974 for more information.

 When you hear the word “Quickbooks” does it send a shiver down your spine?
 Do you reflexively spill your mocha on your laptop keyboard?
 Kick the sides of your accounting files cabinet in disgust?

 Well, we can understand your frustration with Quickbooks, we have all felt it at some time or other.
 However, this is not your grandfather’s accounting program anymore.

 In fact, Quickbooks continues to improve its user experience and make it a positive experience for accounting veterans and small business owners (who do it all), alike.
 Quickbooks is actually easier now, we think.

 And, since 2017 is just around the corner and Tax Season (our favorite time of year) begins January 1, utilizing Quickbooks’ many features is essential for us and both our small business and personal business clients.
 Now is the time to master this stuff.